College students Roger, Holly and James discuss the transition from school to university study.

 The Geology, Mining and Minerals Engineering, Renewable Energy and Mathematics and the Environment degrees are taught at the Penryn Campus in Cornwall.
 World-class learning facilities include an underground test mine, £2 million analytical mineralogy labs and an automated QEMSCAN scanning electron microscope; the first in any university worldwide.

 Research-led and enhanced by strong links with industry

 Strong industrial links enhance all our undergraduate degrees, with opportunities to undertake shorter placements, industrially-driven projects and field work provided where relevant to the subject.

 Our teaching is led by our research, with modules reflecting the current research of our leading academics.
 Through a diverse choice of optional modules, you are able to tailor your degree to match your personal interests and individual career aims.

-Full information about how to apply, student support and what it’s like to study at Exeter can be found on the University’s Undergraduate study website.
+Full information about how to apply, student support and what it’s like to study at Exeter can be found on the University’s Studying website.